Nvidia leads S&P's winners in 2016; drug companies slump

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Five of the 10 largest losses on the S&P 500 in 2016 went to drug companies.
-Endo International, the maker of Percocet, plunged 74 percent and reached 13-year lows.
-In February, the Irish drug and medical device maker said it will set aside $834 million to cover costs from possible product liability lawsuits related to its vaginal mesh implants, which have been linked to thousands of injuries.
+Six of the 10 largest losses on the S&P 500 in 2016 went to drug companies.
+Endo International, the maker of Percocet, plunged 73 percent and reached 13-year lows.
+In February, the Irish drug and medical device maker said it would set aside $834 million to cover costs from possible product liability lawsuits related to its vaginal mesh implants, which have been linked to thousands of injuries.
 It also said it will wind down its Astora women’s health unit.
 In May the company disclosed a government inquiry into its relationships with pharmacy benefits management companies and also slashed its guidance.
 Many drug companies weakened as investors wondered if the federal government will take steps to reduce drug prices.
 Biotechnology companies like Alexion and Vertex took some steep losses.

 OH MY-LAN